 Synthetic: Retinal color is produced by synthesizing color primaries using the color matching functions.

 What is each view of retinal color best suited for?
+Two views of retinal color

 Analytic: Retinal color is produced by analyzing spectral power distributions using the color sensitivity functions.